-- (1) Any petition, application or other proceeding of a civil nature which is not assigned to a judge of this Court; - (2) Matters requiring action by a District Court Judge in bankruptcy cases, except that appeals from decisions of the bankruptcy judge shall be randomly assigned; - (3) Matters requiring immediate action in civil cases already assigned to a judge of the Court, if that judge is absent or indicates that he or she is unavailable or otherwise unable to hear the matter; - (4) Naturalization proceedings; and - (5) Proceedings for admissions to the Bar of this Court.
+- (1) Any petition, application or other proceeding of a civil nature which is not assigned to a judge of this Court; - (2) Any emergency matter filed in the Bankruptcy Court, as to which no Bankruptcy Judge is available, and as to which the reference to the Bankruptcy Court is deemed withdrawn pursuant to, and subject to the limitations of, DCt.LBR 5011-1(d), which emergency matter shall be assigned a miscellaneous case number. - (3) Matters requiring immediate action in civil cases already assigned to a judge of the Court, if that judge is absent or indicates that he or she is unavailable or otherwise unable to hear the matter; - (4) Naturalization proceedings; and - (5) Proceedings for admissions to the Bar of this Court.